-Transitioning to online learning can be tricky, especially when students are cooped up due to COVID-19-related school closures.
+Transitioning to online learning can be tricky.
 We wanted to help out the teachers and parents who are working to make sure kids still get a great education, even if they can’t be in the classroom.

 Take a look at our list of sites that offer free resources for homeschool families and teachers tackling distance learning for the first time.